avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ## Backwards Compatibility

 * All existing Subnet Validators can continue validating both the Primary Network and whatever Subnets they are validating.
 This change would just provide a new option for Subnet Validators that allows them to sacrifice their staking rewards for a smaller upfront $AVAX commitment and lower infrastructure costs.
-* Support for Phase 1 would require adding a new transaction type to the P-Chain.
+* TODO: Support for this ACP would require adding a new transaction type to the P-Chain.
 This new transaction would not be compatible with Avalanche Cortina and require a mandatory Avalanche Network upgrade.

 ## Reference Implementation